Maneren/KIV-UPP/sem01/README.md

 [^outliers]:
     This part wasn't directly parallelized, only ran in a “background thread” in the parallel version.
 Included just for the sake of completeness.

+[^slower]:
+    Compared to the desktop it has: half of the cores, lower boost clock speed (4.7 vs 4.85 GHz), smaller caches (12 vs 32 MB L3), weaker power delivery, and weaker cooling.

 [^perf-approximation]:
     That means, how much time relatively was spent in the serial version on the